 Every year our budget process begins with the programming of revenues.
 The District projects total revenue from the previous years' actual revenues after making any known or anticipated adjustments.
 After revenues are forecasted, expenses (including salaries and benefits) are programmed to equal revenues, thus making a balanced budget.
 Therefore, planned revenues cover all operational expenses.
+Periodic expenses (e.g., capital improvements) are paid through fund balance accounts (i.e., savings) specifically designated for those items.

-Periodic expenses (e.g., capital The District's mission is to protect the people and environment of Santa Barbara County from the effects of air pollution.
+The District's mission is to protect the people and environment of Santa Barbara County from the effects of air pollution.